Supplement Safety Checker: how much of each vitamin is too much

 What is the difference between the RDA and the upper limit (UL)?

 The RDA (or AI) is the everyday amount most healthy adults need to cover their requirement.
-The Tolerable Upper Intake Level (UL) is the most you can take per day, from all sources combined, without a likely risk of harm.
+The Tolerable Upper Intake Level (UL) is the daily ceiling above which harm becomes likely.
 Aim for the everyday need and stay under the UL — the gap between them is your safe range.

 Can I overdose on vitamins from food?